Lifestudies.org

 Masahiro Morioka

-The most controversial book I have ever written.
+Morioka's most controversial book to date.
 The endless tendency to eliminate pain and suffering makes us totally lose sight of the meaning of life that is indispensable to human beings.
-How to battle against painless civilization?
+How are we to battle against this painless civilization?
+Published in Japanese in 2003.

-The elimination of pain and the seeking of pleasure seem to be the ultimate aims of our civilization.
+The elimination of pain and the acquisition of pleasure seem to be the ultimate aims of our civilization.
 However, paradoxically, the endless tendency to eliminate pain and suffering makes us totally lose sight of the meaning of life that is indispensable to human beings.
-This sign can be seen in contemporary educational problems, mental illnesses people are suffering in an affluent society, and even in recent bizarre murders.
+Signs of this can be seen in contemporary educational problems, mental illnesses people are suffering from in affluent societies, and even in recent bizarre murders.

-The author analyzes such social issues as prenatal diagnosis of a fetus which aims to avoid the birth of disabled children, our effort to manage the environment of the planet Earth, and "naturalized" technology found in reconstructed ecosystems.
-The author thoroughly studies "conditional love" deeply rooted in our hearts, "tamed nature" where we hardly encounter a real danger, and life in the future in which we will rarely experience unexpected happenings that may threaten our life plan.
-And in the end, the author concludes that contemporary civilization inevitably leads us to the state of a "living corpse," or "fossilized life," and calls the whole system that drives us to this miserable life, "painless civilization."
+The author analyzes such social issues as the prenatal screening of fetuses with the aim of avoiding the birth of disabled children, our efforts to control the environment of the planet Earth, and "naturalized" technology found in reconstructed ecosystems.
+He also thoroughly examines "conditional love" deeply rooted in our hearts, a "tamed nature" in which we hardly encounter any real danger, and life in a future in which we will rarely experience unexpected happenings that may threaten the plans.
+The ultimate condition arrived at is that contemporary civilization inevitably leads us to a state in which we are a "living corpse," or a form of "fossilized life," and calls the whole system that drives us to this miserable condition, a "painless civilization."

-It is our "desire of the body" that promotes painless civilization.
-This desire of the body takes away from us the deep "joy of life" that could visit us in an unexpected way when we transform ourselves by going through pain and suffering.
-The desire of the body develops into a "painless stream" and permeates into our society.
-Painless civilization cleverly takes away the possibility of experiencing the joy of life, in exchange for pleasure, pleasantness, and comfort.
+It is our "desires of the body" that promote this kind of painless civilization.
+These desires lead us away from the deep "joy of life" that could visit us in unexpected ways when we transform ourselves by going through pain and suffering.
+The desires of the body develop into a "painless stream" and permeate our society.
+A painless civilization cleverly takes away the possibility of experiencing the joy of life, in exchange for pleasure, pleasantness, and comfort.
 As a result, it becomes fairly difficult for ordinary people to live a life without regret.
-Here lies the fundamental problem of contemporary civilization.
-The author explores a new perspective on the theory of desire in a different way from that of Freud, Lacan, Deleuze, Guattari, and Foucault.
-And at the end of the discussion the author finally discovers the possibility of the "desire of life" that is entirely different from the "desire of the body."
-The author devotes all his energies to figure out how to fight against painless civilization, the essence of which no one has ever succeeded in putting into words while unconsciously noticing it.
+Herein lies the fundamental problem of contemporary civilization.
+The author explores a new perspective on the theory of desire different from those of Freud, Lacan, Deleuze, Guattari, and Foucault, and at the end of his investigation of this viewpoint finally arrives at the possibility of "desires of life" that are entirely different from the "desires of the body."
+The author devotes all his energies to figuring out how to fight against this painless civilization, the essence of which no one has ever succeeded in putting into words even though we are unconsciously aware of it.

-This book succeeded in understanding contemporary society and human beings from various angles.
-This is an achievement of contemporary thought that has never been done by sociology, politics, ethics, or environmental studies, and this is also an excellent accomplishment of "life studies," a new research field the author has proposed for years.
+This book succeeds in understanding contemporary society and human beings from various new angles.
+This approach is wholly original in contemporary thought and succeeds in providing insights which have so far been overlooked by sociology, politics, ethics, and environmental studies, and as a result this book represents one of the best achievements of "life studies," a new research field proposed by the author that has been the primary focus of his research for many years.

-Many book reviews have appeared.
-Korean translation was published in 2005.
+This book has been reviewed in many publications and a Korean translation was published in 2005.

 Preface